France Refuses To Halt Indian Ocean Migrant Expulsions - UrduPoint

 France Refuses To Halt Indian Ocean Migrant Expulsions

-Mamoudzou, France, (UrduPoint / Pakistan Point News - 24th Apr, 2023 ) :France on Monday refused to halt a controversial planned operation to expel migrants from its Indian Ocean island territory of Mayotte, despite opposition from the neighbouring Comoros and clashes between locals and security forces sent by Paris.
+Mamoudzou, France, (UrduPoint / Pakistan Point News - 25th Apr, 2023 ) :France on Monday refused to halt a controversial planned operation to expel migrants from its Indian Ocean island territory of Mayotte, despite opposition from neighbouring Comoros and clashes between locals and security forces sent by Paris.

-The operation, called Operation Wuambushu ("Take Back" in the local language), aims to expel migrants from urban slums on Mayotte to improve living conditions for local residents in France's poorest department.
+The operation, called Operation Wuambushu ("Take Back" in the local language), aims to expel migrants from urban slums in Mayotte to improve living conditions for local residents in France's poorest department.

 Some 1,800 members of the French security forces have been deployed for the operation on Mayotte, including hundreds sent from Paris, with young locals and police clashing in the district of Tsoundzou outside the main town of Mamoudzou since Sunday.